Singapore Dreaming: Box office and rankings

-As of 2 October 2006, three-and-a-half weeks after its local commercial release, Singapore Dreaming grossed S$420 000 from the local box office.
+As of 2 October 2006, three and a half weeks after its local commercial release, Singapore Dreaming grossed S$420 000 from the local box office.
 The producers claim the film to be the highest grossing Singapore film produced in the past eight years not produced by MediaCorp or MediaCorp Raintree Pictures.
 The film was the fifth at the local box office for the week the film opened.
 In its second week, the film dropped to the sixth position, and in its third week, to the eighth position.
 From the fourth week onwards to the end of the film's theatrical run, it ceased to appear in Singapore's top ten charts.

 Critical reception

-The film received mixed reviews from film critics, who praised its technical aspects and relatability, but had reservations regarding its originality.
+The film was praised by critics for its technical craftsmanship and strong relatability, with many highlighting its engaging storytelling.
 Neil Humphreys, in a Today feature of Singapore Dreaming, pointed out that it is untainted by crass sexual themes, unlike 12 Storeys, which featured similar characters.
 Humphreys wrote, "the characters are immediately identifiable, particularly the women.
 And depicting such social reality on screen underscores Goh and Woo's bravery."
 Lin Wenqi, reviewing the film for a Taiwan Film Institute periodical, also found the film to be a captivating and relatable portrayal of Singapore society.
 According to Lin, unlike the excessively preachy Singaporean film I Not Stupid, Singapore Dreaming was impressive in its ability to weave life lessons into the plot and cinematography.
 Singaporean critic Vinita Ramani praised the acting, and agreed that many Singaporeans found the film relatable.
-However, Ramani wrote that the film "falls short of expectations" because it featured platitudes regarding the unsuccessful pursuit of material wealth by unfulfilled HDB heartlanders, a theme already "milked to death" in Singaporean films such as 12 Storeys (1997).
+However, Ramani wrote that the film "falls short of expectations" because it featured platitudes regarding the unsuccessful pursuit of material wealth by unfulfilled HDB heartlanders, a theme already "milked to death" in Singaporean films such as 12 Storeys.
 The Spanish critic Jonathan Holland, writing for Variety, called the first half of the film "over-stretched, noisy comedy", preferring the portrayal of the funeral proceedings in the second half for its "pleasing lightness of touch" and lyrical music.